 Oh, I know.
 How about the flying fish that landed in my cabin today.
 Thanks for coming to say hi.

 Class time!
 Amy still isn’t feeling too well, so Leoni stepped in for her and did a great job teaching marine biology.
-We learned about worms, octopus, squids, and all sorts of facts about the phylum of mollusca.
+We learned about worms, octopuses, squids, and all sorts of facts about the phylum of Mollusca.
 Thankfully we learned about the tapeworms after lunch.
-Soon after that, it was time to watch the end of “Coach Carter” for leadership class.
+Soon after that, it was time to watch the end of “Coach Carter” for the leadership class.
 I know I recommended “The Plastic Ocean” last time I wrote the blog, so we’re going to do that again.

 Although it might be a rather simple question, I did a lot of thinking and decided it says much more about you than one might think.
 So, here it is:

 “If you were a cat, how many lives would you have left?”

 1. Max officiates the post-mortal marriage of two flying fish (I tried telling him that you can’t be married if you’re dead, but he didn’t listen)

 2. Noah thinks I’m not listening to him playing guitar

 3. Smudge and Lucia celebrate after saving the loose saltie bucket (and our dishes, for that matter) from certain death